ibm-cloud-docs/EventStreams/enabling_mirroring.md

 The {{site.data.keyword.Bluemix_notm}} CLI command uses the **service-instance-update** command to update your {{site.data.keyword.messagehub}} service instance resource.
 The user ID in the account used to issue the **service-instance-** command must be assigned the same access policies that are needed when you create resources.
 For information about access requirements, see [creating resources](/docs/account?topic=account-manage_resource#creating-resources).

-The time required to enable mirroring for the {{site.data.keyword.messagehub}} service instance is variable, but under normal circumstances it does not exceed 2 hours
+The time required to enable mirroring for the {{site.data.keyword.messagehub}} service instance is variable, but under normal circumstances it does not exceed 2 hours.

 ## Step 1: Setup
 {: #step1_setup}